cucumber/docs/content/guides/10-minute-tutorial.md

 In IntelliJ, you can do so by right-clicking on the `kotlin` directory and selecting **"Mark Directory as" > "Test Sources Root"**.
 * Create the `hellocucumber` package inside the `kotlin` directory.
 * Create a Kotlin class called `RunCucumberTest` inside the `hellocucumber` package and copy the annotations from the `RunCucumberTest.java` class to the `RunCucumberTest.kt` class.
 IntelliJ will offer to translate the Java code to Kotlin code.
-Happily accept.

 Your `RunCucumberTest.kt` class should now look like this:
 ```kotlin